LutzGue/songblueprint/README.md

 Analogous to a symphony of the cosmos, the sun acts as a structural note around which the earth and moon rotate, similar to notes on a musical scale.
 Just as gravity binds the Earth and the Moon to the Sun, all notes are connected to the structural note within their universe.
 Together they form a harmonious structure or “sound space”, similar to the solar system, which consists of the sun, earth and moon.
 The Sun's gravitational force holds the planets in their orbits, making them the stable and central point in this cosmic composition.
 ![example6](https://github.com/LutzGue/songblueprint/blob/main/img/structural_note_universes.jpg)

 Example 11: Develop variations on the melody in the Soprano voice and extend the phrase by combining them.
+Make dynamic choices: start simple and build up dynamic.